wp-plugins/amr-users/readme.txt

 [Demo site](http://anmari.com/testing/wp)

 == Version History ==
+= Version 2.3.7 =
+*   changed to use wordpress date_i18n for date and time, to achieve localised dates
+*   cleaned up some text and added some rudimentary language files for German, Afrikaans,
+*   use wordpress check for cache directory creation
+*   reset now resets global options too, and few other minor rest problems fixed
+*   default list types tweaked a bit - reset to see changes, but note you will lose your settings then

 = Version 2.3.5.3 =
 *   added checks for php version and datetime class for people who cannot read doco, or comments!
 *   added ability to define a Default Event URL in the event that there is not one in the ics file.
 Plugin will generate a dummy bookmark, with info cursor style and event description as hoevr text/title.  the dummy bookmark is stop page reloading and make link non-active.